Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/README.md

 To pass this course you must meet the following requirements:

+Participation (35%)
 - No more than two no call no shows
 - No more than four excused absences
 - Make up all classwork from all absences
+- Active participation & critical evaluation

+Presentation (25%)
 - Deliver results on the research
-- Present results in-class + guided activity
+- Present results in-class
-- Active participation & critical evaluation
+- Score at least 70% in the [Rubric](https://docs.google.com/document/d/1JqCX9wvQR9iaj25w3Ncpn7IOtMBKpfy2cMBuzzW88fA/edit?usp=sharing) with Mastery level.

+Activity (20%)
+- Guided activity
-- Score 80% of the sections on the [Rubrics](https://docs.google.com/document/d/1JqCX9wvQR9iaj25w3Ncpn7IOtMBKpfy2cMBuzzW88fA/edit?usp=sharing) with Mastery level.
+- Score at least 70% in the [Rubric](https://docs.google.com/document/d/1JqCX9wvQR9iaj25w3Ncpn7IOtMBKpfy2cMBuzzW88fA/edit?usp=sharing) with Mastery level.

+Blog Post (20%)
+- Write a blog post with the findings of your research.
+- Score at least 70% in the [Rubric](https://docs.google.com/document/d/1PRi8yY_uyA8Px8XZ8ZL03xFaN9ZRDv4geMDHeNz_zlw/edit?usp=sharing)

 ## Lessons